jsinger67/parol/book/src/ParolVersion3.md

     | "%pop" '(' ')'
     ;
 ```
-All terminals are automatically defined the be converted to `crate::parol_ls_grammar::OwnedToken`.
+All terminals are automatically defined to be converted to `crate::parol_ls_grammar::OwnedToken`.

 ## parol re-exports parol_runtime